-Universal access to workplace pension and savings plans can help Newfoundland and Labrador achieve greater financial security and be more financially prepared for retirement.
-There is a significant savings shortfall and declining pension coverage for individuals at all age cohorts in Newfoundland and Labrador.
+Universal access to workplace pension and savings plans can help Islanders achieve greater financial security and be more financially prepared for retirement.
+There is a significant savings shortfall and declining pension coverage for individuals at all age cohorts in Prince Edward Island.
 About 40 per cent of employees across Canada do not take full advantage of these workplace plans, leaving as much as \$3 billion on the table annually in free money in the form of matching employer contributions.

-Automatic features - which include automatic enrolment, contributions, and escalation - are an effective way of helping employees take full advantage of their workplace and retirement savings plans and to optimize their future income.
+Automatic features - which include automatic enrolment, contributions, at a pre-set (or starter) rate, and automatic annual contribution escalation - are an effective way of helping employees take full advantage of their workplace and retirement savings plans and to optimize their future income.
 It is important to note that automatic features are not "mandatory".
 Employees are free to knowingly decide not to participate, should they believe it to be in their interest.